 - · Unplug electrical equipment.

 - Turn heat/air low.

-- · Clean out refrigerator and leave refrigerator door open.
+- Clean out refrigerator and leave refrigerator door open.

-- Set-up check out time or indicate departure time to RA as directed.
+- · Set-up check out time or indicate departure time to RA as directed.

 - · Close and lock windows.

-- Throw away perishable food.
+- · Throw away perishable food.

 - Take all trash to outside receptacles.

 - · Leave the room clean and neat.

 - Put blinds down and turn slats to open position.

 - Turn off lights and lock the door.

+- Pull furniture away from walls at least 3".

-- · Check out with their RA/RD as directed.
+- Check out with a residence life professional staff member as directed.